MitchelNijdam-Rockstars/kafka-triage-spring/kafka-triage-backend/README.md

 1. Disable Flyway migration in Spring by setting the property `spring.flyway.enabled=false`
 2. Start the database
 3. Apply the flyway migration scripts manually
-4. Run `gradle clean build`
+4. Run `./gradlew clean build`

 This generates the Java classes, which are committed to Git, so that on production...

 **On production environment**
 1. Enable flyway migration in Spring by setting the property `spring.flyway.enabled=true`
-2. When Spring starts it will apply the Flyway migrations (and fail if it errors)
+2. When Spring starts it will apply the Flyway migrations (and fail if there are errors)